-Thirlmere Babies Home was established by the State Children’s Relief Department in 1907.
+Thirlmere Babies Home, also known as the Harmony Home for Babies or the Home for Invalid Infants, Thirlmere, was established by the State Children’s Relief Department in 1907.
 The home aimed to keep nursing mothers and babies together and to provide care for babies without their mothers or who were sickly and could not be fostered.
 Once children recovered they were either boarded out, discharged with their mothers, or sent to Mittagong Cottage Homes.
-Thirlmere Babies’ Home closed in 1913 and was replaced by Shaftesbury Home for Mothers and Babies, at Double Bay.

 Thirlmere Babies’ Home was one of a number of homes established by the State Children’s Relief Board under the Infant Protection Act 1904.
-It was intended to keep unmarried mothers together with their babies until the child was weaned, as the State Children’s Relief Board was concerned about the very high rate of death amongst ‘illegitimate’ babies who were placed in babies’ homes because their mothers had to support themselves.
+It was intended to keep unmarried mothers together with their babies until the child was weaned, as the State Children’s Relief Board was concerned about the very high rate of death amongst ‘illegitimate’ babies who were removed from their mothers and placed in babies’ homes because the mothers had to support themselves.

 The idea behind Thirlmere Babies’ Home was to support mothers to breastfeed for an extended period.
 Once the baby was weaned the mother could try to find employment that allowed her to keep the child or the baby could be placed in the boarding out system.
 Thirlmere also nursed babies who were without their mothers.